 speaker

 Dave Schaefer

-Yeah, so to directly answer your data center question, one, I believe we will have transactions, whether they be leases or sales, that are reportable before June.
-So you do not have to have a whole lot of data to get to the data center.
-So if you have a higher portfolio, I doubt it, but we will have proof points.
-Two, we will not have continuing capex related to the data centers beyond this initial conversion.
+Yeah.
+So to directly answer your data center question, one, I believe we will have transactions, whether they be leases or sales, that are reportable before June.
+So you don't have to wait for June for a proof point.
+Now, whether that's the entire portfolio, I doubt it, but we will have proof points.
+Two, we will not have continuing CapEx related to the data centers beyond this initial conversion.
 So what we are spending is the money to convert 48 of the 482 acquired facilities.
 With regard to the capital lease payments, we did have a very meaningful prepayment last quarter.
 That was a one-time event.
-We do still have some incremental capital leases related to network reconfiguration.
-But we also will see some of the acquired fiber leases that we got when we acquired Sprint dropping off.
+We do still have some incremental capital leases related to network reconfiguration, but we also we'll see some of the acquired fiber leases that we got when we acquired Sprint dropping off.
 And our total number of miles will actually go down and our expenses will go down.

 speaker

-So this run rate of $5 million a quarter is probably more reasonable number going forward on capital lease principal payments.
+So this run rate of $5.25 million is probably the more reasonable number going forward on capital lease principal payments?

+speaker